MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/grid.md

     | **Show line numbers** | Display the numbers of the lines for each grid overlay (selected by default). |
     | **Show line names** | Display the names of the lines for each grid overlay when names are provided. |

-*  Choose the checkbox next the following options.
+*  Select the checkbox next the following options:

     | Option | Details |
     |:--- |:--- |